 SEM is an acronym for search engine marketing, which involves tasks that help search engines such as Google, Yahoo!, and Bing, find and rank a website.
 In other words, it's the things you can do to make sure your website appears in search engine results when someone searches for information related to your business.

-There are basically two ways you can do search engine marketing:
+There are basically two ways you can utilize search engine marketing:

 The first step is to use titles, keywords, and descriptions in your metatag code.
 This is what search engines read to learn about and rank your website.
 Your front-side content that your website visitors see should also have titles and keywords, as search engines scan this as well.

 Website ranking doesn't just come from what's on your website.
 Google, the number one search engine used today, uses a variety of other factors to rank websites.
 Things like your social media activity, appearances on other sites through interviews or guest blogging, and being listed as a resource on another site all increase your standing in Google's eyes.

 However, trying to game the system, as was common practice for many years, and which Google, in particular, has been working hard to stop, can hurt your rankings.
 So make sure you understand SEO before using it in your search engine marketing strategy.

 Paid Search: The advantage of paid search is that you can have your website listed on the first pages in a prominent spot on Google and other search engines.
 However, showing up is only part of the process.
 You need to create an ad that not only leads to clicks, but to sales or whatever result you're looking for.
 If you don't know what you're doing, it's possible to write an ad that people are drawn to and click on, however, you don't make sales.
 Since you pay per click, and clicks can add up quickly, you can lose money.